 Fixed-term leases help you forecast:

 Month-to-month makes all of that less predictable.
-For owners with tight margins, that uncertainty is not theoretical—it’s the difference between “fine” and “credit card float.”
+For owners with tight margins, that uncertainty is not theoretical.
+It can be the difference between “fine” and “credit card float.”

 3) It can mask weak tenant performance

-A lot of landlords keep a month-to-month tenant because they’re afraid of vacancy, even though the tenant is:
+A lot of landlords keep a month-to-month tenant because they fear vacancy.
+Meanwhile, the tenant may be:

 4) You can accidentally create a month-to-month arrangement

 This one gets landlords in trouble.
-If a lease ends and you accept rent without clear documentation of what happens next, you can end up with an unintended month-to-month tenancy.
+If a lease ends and you accept rent without clear documentation of what happens next, you can end up with an unintended monthly tenancy.

-That doesn’t mean you’re stuck forever—but it can change the timeline and the steps you need to take.
+That does not mean you are stuck forever.
+However, it can change the timeline and the steps you need to take.

 Texas notice rules: what to pay attention to

 This is not legal advice.
-If you’re unsure about notice requirements or you’re dealing with a conflict, talk to a Texas attorney—or work with a property manager who follows a documented notice process.
+If you are unsure about notice requirements or you are dealing with a conflict, talk to a Texas attorney or work with a property manager who follows a documented notice process.

 Month-to-month tends to work well when: